junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean drags his stare away and looks at his brother with the most innocent eyes.
 "No, nothing.
 Just that Cas and I have sorted out a few things, and now we are good."

 Sam doesn't look convinced but he lets it slip.
-"Good," he says, sitting back at the desk where his laptop is, "now that we don't have a global witch problem, or a dinosaur problem, can we go back talk about how to handle the Leviathans?"
+"Good," he says, sitting back at the desk where his laptop is, "now that we don't have a global witch problem, or a dinosaur problem, can we go back to talking about how to handle the Leviathans?"

 "And I'd like to help," Cas offers earnestly.
 "Whatever you need me for."

 Dean looks at him, impressed.
 "What happened to the no-fight-and-no-conflict rule?"

-"I am not as 'crazy' or 'broken' as before now," Cas uses his fingers to do the air quotes, Dean can't help chuckling.
+"I am not as 'crazy' or 'broken' as before now," Cas uses his fingers to do the air quotes, and Dean can't help but chuckle.
 "And if our journey has taught me anything, there is nothing I wouldn't do for you.
 So, anything you need, just ask."

-Dean blinks rapidly, glancing in Sam's direction only to find his brother pointedly raises an amused eyebrow that means "What did I say?"
-Dean mouths a "Shut up" as reply, and asks instead, "Sam, you find anything useful?"
+Dean blinks rapidly, glancing in Sam's direction only to find his brother pointedly raising an amused eyebrow that means "What did I say?"
+Dean mouths a "Shut up" as a reply, and asks instead, "Sam, you find anything useful?"

 Sam turns to his notebook, and starts: "So, get this -- 'Leviathan cannot be slain but by a bone of a righteous mortal washed in the three bloods of the fallen.' and 'Cut off the head, and the body will flounder.'
 So we might get a chance if..."

 Sam goes on with the new plan he has in mind while they're away.
-Dean watches him talking with that new glint of hope in his eyes, and Cas, listening so attentively, glancing to meet his eyes once in a while to give him a reassuring small smile.
+Dean watches him talking with that new glint of hope in his eyes, and Cas, listening so attentively, glances to meet his eyes once in a while to give him a reassuring small smile.
 It's just like all those other times, when they know they are in the last night before a big battle, when they are ready to pull a big fight and save the world together again, whatever the cost.

 And Dean finds himself thinking: They weren't able to save all those people from Pompeii, or the dinosaurs, or the other fish -- they couldn't save all the lives from the past, they couldn't save a star from the beginning of time, but at least they can damn well try to save *this* world, at *this* time, with all the most important people in his life -- and that's exactly what they are going to do.

-Dean sits down by the table, and tells them with a smile, "Let's do this."
+Dean sits down at the table, and tells them with a smile, "Let's do this."

 Somehow, this time, he already knew they'd succeed.